From BR Bullpen

-Torre remained with the Mets through the 1981 season without ever winning more than 66 games in a season.
-He was hired by the Atlanta Braves for 1982, where he won a division title.
+Torre remained with the Mets through the 1981 season without ever winning more than 66 games in a season with a re-building team.
+He was hired by the Atlanta Braves for 1982, when he won a division title (the Braves' first since 1969.
 After the 1984 season, he was fired by Atlanta.
 He took a job as a broadcaster for the California Angels.

-Torre was a manager with a losing record when he was hired by the New York Yankees on November 2, 1995.
+Torre was a manager with a losing record when he was hired by the New York Yankees on November 2, 1995, but would be extremely successful in pinstripes.
 Torre won the World Series in 1996, 1998, 1999, and 2000.
 He won six pennants and eight division titles with the Yankees.
-However, his tenure ended after the Yankees were beaten by the Cleveland Indians in the 2007 ALDS in October, 2007, the third straight first round postseason exit for the team.
+However, his tenure ended after the Yankees were beaten by the Cleveland Indians in the 2007 ALDS, the third straight first round postseason exit for the team.
 Yankee management offered him only a one-year contract for 2008, with a reduced salary and incentives based on how far the Yankees would go in the postseason.
-Torre declined, but did not stay unemployed for long, as he was offered the job as manager of the Los Angeles Dodgers, replacing Grady Little on November 1.
-He was Dodgers manager for three seasons, guiding the team to the NLCS in both 2008 and 2009.
+Torre declined, but did not stay unemployed for long, as he was offered the job as manager of the Los Angeles Dodgers, replacing Grady Little on November 1st.
+He was the Dodgers' manager for three seasons, guiding the team to the NLCS in both 2008 and 2009.
 He retired after the 2010 season, handing over the team's reins to long-time coach Don Mattingly.
 He then accepted the position of vice-president of Major League Baseball in charge of on-field operations, which makes him responsible for the supervision of umpires and for handing out discipline for on-field incidents.

 Outside of baseball, Torre enjoys horse racing, and owns an interest in several race horses.
 A few of his horses have competed in the Kentucky Derby over the years.
 See this New York Times article for details .